Ivan-KKH/Golden-Rush--A-simple-console-based-AI-game/README.md

      - display the cumulated scores of adventurers.

 ### Leaderboard header file (store the leaderboard functions in a seperated header file) [5]
-   Functions used:
+   Features:
 1) **Print Leaderboard** [4]
-     - Print the leaderboard after the game has ended.
+     - Print the all-time leaderboard after the game has ended.
      - Top 3 scores of adventurers winners would be stored permanently.
+     - Facilitate comparisions between high-level adventurers.